kubedb/cli/docs/guides/postgres/cli/cli.md

 # Manage KubeDB objects using CLIs

 ## KubeDB CLI
 KubeDB comes with its own cli.
-It is called `kubedb` cli. `kubedb` can be used to deploy KubeDB operator in a cluster and manage all KubeDB objects.
-`kubedb` cli also performs various validations to improve ux.
+It is called `kubedb` cli. `kubedb` can be used to manage any KubeDB object. `kubedb` cli also performs various validations to improve ux.
 To install KubeDB cli on your workstation, follow the steps [here](/docs/setup/install.md).

 ### How to Create objects